Skip to main content

 32 mentions Positive Neutral Negative

 • “The art style oozes with personality.
 I loved the character and world design, a myriad of details that bathes the Shuten Order with identity and emotion.
-The vibrant color contrasts (masterfully) with the plot.
+The vibrant colors contrast masterfully with the plot.
 Each route has its own share of changes like different HUDs, perspectives, and color changes.
-When you combine all these elements, it turns the game into a kaleidoscope of shapes and colors, constantly changing yet beautiful.”
+When you combine all these elements it turns the game into a kaleidoscope of shapes and colors, constantly changing yet beautiful.”

-• “The character, UI, and background artwork is gorgeous—100% absolute eye candy all the way through.
-It kinda reminds me of TWEWY in some ways!”
+• “The character, UI, and background artwork is gorgeous—100% absolute eye candy all the way through, kind of reminds me of TWEWY in some ways!”

 • “On top of that, this is one of the most visually exciting games in this genre, with tons of CGs, different visuals for every route, mixing 2D and 3D, etc. It somehow toes the line between feeling thrown together and being extremely well executed.”